karmasakshi/jet/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an improvement to the project
 title: 'feat: '
 labels: enhancement
 assignees: karmasakshi
 ---

-## Description
+## Problem

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem.

 ## Proposal

-A clear and concise description of what you want to happen.
+A clear and concise description of the solution.

 ## Alternatives

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the alternative solutions you've considered.

 ## Additional Context

 Add any other context or screenshots.